 Slate used on roofs can be divided into two types: hard and soft.
 Generally, hard varieties last 75-200 years, while soft ones last 50-125 years.
 Another distinct characteristic is that hard slate is almost always colored, while the soft one is almost always black.

-In fact, because these roofs are so good looking and long lasting (but unfortunately expensive), metal roofing manufacturers have created various metal shingles profiles that look similar to slate.
+In fact, because these roofs are so good looking and long lasting (but unfortunately expensive), metal and asphalt roofing manufacturers have created various products that look similar to slate.